Aniket21mathur/Chapel-protobuf/docs/generatedcodeguide.rst

     /*
       User exposed method for serializing data to protobuf wire format.

-      This is a wrapper method to the actual method, it is used for making a binary writing channel out of the channel given as an input by the user.
+      This is a wrapper method to the actual method.
     */
     proc serialize(ch) throws { ... }

     /*
       Contains the actual implementation for serializing data.

       Calls the `Append` functions of the user support library.
 It appends the `unknownFieldStream` at the end of the message.

       This should end up as a private method when supported, so a user should not call it directly.
     */
     proc _serialize(binCh) throws { ... }

     /*
       User exposed method for parsing data from protobuf wire format.

-      This is a wrapper method to the actual method, it is used for making a binary reading channel out of the channel given as an input by the user.
+      This is a wrapper method to the actual method.
     */
     proc deserialize(ch) throws { ... }

     /*
       Contains the actual implementation for parsing data.

       Calls the `Consume` functions of the user support library.
 Appends unknown fields encountered to the `unknownFieldStream` variable.

       This should end up as a private method when supported, so a user should not call it directly.
     */
     proc _deserialize(binCh) throws { ... }